 It is important to note that appeals look into the process undertaken to reach the outcome you have received, and only if they find the correct process was not followed are they able to uphold the appeal and change your outcome.

-The potential grounds for appeal can be read in more depth in the Appeals Guidance for Students but I will give you a brief outline of the decisions that can be appealed below.
+The potential grounds for appeal can be read in more depth in the Appeals Guidance for Students but here is a brief outline of the decisions that can be appealed below.

-For appeals against a penalty imposed under the regulations on academic misconduct, appeals against termination of registration through the formal warning procedure, or appeals against a decision made by a fitness to practise panel, example of grounds to appeal could be;
+For appeals against a penalty imposed under the regulations on academic misconduct, appeals against termination of registration through the formal warning procedure, or appeals against a decision made by a fitness to practise panel, examples of grounds to appeal could be:

 Appeals are designed to be one of the last points of call in University processes, for when extenuating circumstances were not able to be submitted or if procedures were not followed correctly which led to you receiving the outcome you have.